ucr-serverless/nadino-ingress/README.md

 # Run NGINX not as a daemon
 sudo /usr/local/nginx_fstack/sbin/nginx -g "daemon off;"

+# Number of worker processes:
+# Default config creates only one worker process
+# If you need more worker processes, please change both "lcore_mask" in f-stack.conf and "worker_processes" in nginx.conf
+# or use HPA to adjust number of worker processes based on load level

 # Print logs of NGINX
 sudo cat /var/log/syslog | grep "f-stack"